-He put off getting the vaccine.
-Now, he’s in the ICU pleading for others avoid his mistake: ‘I messed up’
+He put off getting vaccinated.
+Now, he’s in the ICU pleading for others to avoid his mistake: ‘I messed up’

 As he fights to recover, Campbell has documented his time at the hospital in videos and diary entries on his Facebook page.
 He said he’s sharing his story publicly with the hope of changing the mind of at least one vaccine denier or someone who — like him — hasn’t prioritized getting inoculated.

 “I’m not trying to talk down to you,” he said in a video last week.
 “I’m trying to talk to you so you understand that I don’t want to go to your funeral and I don’t want you to come to mine.
-The new delta strain … will get you down so fast you are not going to get back up.”
+The new delta strain . . . will get you down so fast, you are not going to get back up.”

-Campbell and his family members are among the tens of millions of Americans who have not yet received at least one coronavirus vaccine dose.
-The vaccines are available free to anyone over the age of 12.
-Like Campbell though, many people remain reluctant or have put off getting the shots.
+Campbell and his family members are among the tens of millions of Americans who have not yet received at least one coronavirus vaccine dose, which are available free to anyone over the age of 12.
+Like Campbell, though, many people remain reluctant or have put off getting them.

-Last month, a Las Vegas man who delayed getting the vaccine until he learned more about its side effects, texted his fiancee that he regretted his decision before succumbing to covid-19.
-Other unvaccinated patients have begged their doctors to give them the vaccine before being intubated, an Alabama doctor told The Post last month.
+Last month, a Las Vegas man who delayed getting vaccinated until he learned more about its side effects, texted his fiancee that he regretted his decision before succumbing to covid-19.
+Other unvaccinated patients have begged their doctors to give them vaccine doses before being intubated, an Alabama doctor told The Post last month.
 By then, she said, it was too late.

 Campbell’s symptoms began on July 22.
-Two days later, he was so dehydrated that he asked his wife to take him to the hospital where he was given fluids and was told to return if his symptoms worsened.
+Two days later, he was so dehydrated that he asked his wife to take him to the hospital, where he was given fluids and told to return if his symptoms worsened.

 The headaches, dizziness, aches and chills persisted.
 He was back the next day and spent 24 hours in the emergency room before a bed became available in the crowded covid-19 ICU.
 He was given oxygen almost immediately.
 An alarm system beeps every time his levels dip below 80 percent.
-Normal oxygen levels hover between 95 and 100 percent, and anything below 90 is considered dangerously low.
+Oxygen levels normally hover between 95 and 100 percent, and anything below 90 is considered dangerously low.

 Campbell’s alarm is beeping more frequently, and he was recently rushed to the pulmonary ICU overnight.
 “He goes through about two tanks of oxygen in 30 minutes by just doing a little bit of physical activity,” his wife, Kellie James Campbell, told The Post.
 “They had to almost run with the bed through the hospital so he wouldn’t run out of air.”